B-Complex (Combined B Vitamins)

 Important Drug interactions

-Levodopa (without carbidopa) — B6 component reduces brain delivery; CONTRAINDICATED with un-supplemented L-DOPA.
+Levodopa (without carbidopa) — B6 component reduces brain delivery; contraindicated with un-supplemented L-DOPA.

 Methotrexate — folate component may reduce efficacy; consult oncologist.